What Can You Do with a Business Degree?

 Accounting careers deals with financial records and figures, and making efficient decisions based on financial analysis.
 Accountants work in all types of organizations as the skills are essential.
 Online Accounting degrees are available, if you need more flexibility in your schedule as a working adult.

-In terms of education, many accountants earn an associate's degree in Accounting or a certificate in Accounting.
+In terms of education, many accountants earn an associate's degree or certificate in Accounting.
 As a regulated industry, the more qualifications you earn, the higher your salary will be.
 This why many accountants prepare for a CPA or CMA certification or study SAP software in school.

 According to the Institute of Management Accountants, CPAs and CMAs earn 47% more in the U.S. than their working peers that do not hold the CMA or CPA designation.3 Mission College can help you prepare these two well-regarded credentials.